AI and LLMs

 Content: (1) TEXT

-Generated output with typical LLM mistakes, all of them caught:
+Generated output with typical LLM mistakes, all of them detected:

 Report (com.acme.reports):